jakeengstrom3/CapStone_Example_Obj_Detection/README.md

 sh setup.sh

 ### Run the object detection sample
-* IMPORTANT: If you SSH to the Pi, make sure that: *
+*IMPORTANT: If you SSH to the Pi, make sure that:*
-*  1. There is a display connected to the Pi. *
+*1. There is a display connected to the Pi.*
-*  2. Run `export DISPLAY=:0` before proceed to make the object_detection window appear on the display. * python detect.py
+*2. Run `export DISPLAY=:0` before proceed to make the object_detection window appear on the display* python detect.py